dynamodb-toolbox/dynamodb-toolbox/docs/docs/1-getting-started/3-usage/index.md

 const pokeNameGetter = new NameGetter(PokemonEntity)
 ```

-Although this action-oriented syntax is (we find) **less readable** than the entity-oriented one, it leads to exactly the same result, so feel free to use it if you prefer!
+Although, we find, this action-oriented syntax is **less readable** than the entity-oriented one, it leads to exactly the same result, so feel free to use it if you prefer!

 Here's a comparison of both syntaxes on the [`GetItemCommand`](/docs/entities/actions/get-item) action: